mattdeak/gopq/README.md

 ## Installation

-To use GoPQ in your Go project, run:
+To use godq in your Go project, run:

 ```
-go get github.com/mattdeak/gopq
+go get github.com/mattdeak/godq
 ```

 Make sure you have SQLite installed on your system.